 - Chronic pancreatitis is characterized by long-standing inflammation that leads to irreversible destruction of the exocrine pancreas, followed eventually by loss of the islets of Langerhans.

 - Etiology:

-- long-term alcohol abuse.
+- > long-term alcohol abuse.

 - Duct Obstruction

 - Hereditary pancreatitis

 - > Autoimmune pancreatitis.

-Chronic pancreatitis is characterized by parenchymal fibrosis, reduced number and size of acini, and variable dilation of the pancreatic ducts surrounding small cysts containing clear, straw colored fluid.
+Chronic pancreatitis is characterized by parenchymal fibrosis, reduced number and size of acini, and variable dilation of the pancreatic ducts fibrosis causes a drop in numbers of acini glands surrounding small cysts containing clear, straw colored fluid.